csoeller/R-notebooks/r-conda-install-notebook.md

 For this last part we are switching back to using `conda`.
 It seems pretty hassle-free and has always worked when I tried it.

 ```
+conda activate r-stats # activate r-stats env if not already done
 conda install -c conda-forge jupyter
 conda install -c conda-forge r-irkernel
 R -e 'IRkernel::installspec()'